anshusinha26/Data-Science-Machine-Learning-Deep-Learning-and-AI/README.md

 ### Results

 The notebook generates visualizations of the training set and test set results, showing the decision boundaries of the Logistic Regression model in the reduced-dimensional space obtained through Kernel PCA.

+# ⬜️ Model selection

+## 🔹 k-Fold Cross Validation

+This repository contains an example implementation of k-Fold Cross Validation in a Jupyter Notebook.

+### Overview

+k-Fold Cross Validation is a resampling technique used in machine learning to evaluate the performance and generalization ability of a model.
+It involves splitting the dataset into k subsets or folds, training the model on k-1 folds, and evaluating it on the remaining fold.
+This process is repeated k times, with each fold serving as the test set once.
+The results from each iteration are then averaged to obtain an overall performance metric for the model.

+### Implementation

+The notebook K_fold_cross_validation.ipynb demonstrates the application of k-Fold Cross Validation on a dataset using the Support Vector Machine (SVM) algorithm.
+The steps involved in the implementation are as follows:

+1. Importing the required libraries: This includes numpy, matplotlib, and pandas for data manipulation and visualization.

+2. Importing the dataset: The dataset (in this case, Social_Network_Ads.csv) is imported using pandas.
+The features are assigned to the variable X, and the target variable is assigned to the variable Y.

+3. Splitting the dataset: The dataset is split into training and test sets using the train_test_split function from scikit-learn.
+The training set is used for model training, while the test set is used for evaluation.

+4. Feature Scaling: The feature variables are scaled using the StandardScaler from scikit-learn to ensure that they are on a similar scale.

+5. Training the Kernel SVM model: The Support Vector Machine (SVM) model with a radial basis function (RBF) kernel is trained on the training set using the SVC class from scikit-learn.

+6. Making the Confusion Matrix: The performance of the trained model is evaluated using the confusion matrix and the accuracy score from scikit-learn.

+7. Applying k-Fold Cross Validation: The cross_val_score function from scikit-learn is used to perform k-Fold Cross Validation on the training set.
+The accuracy scores from each iteration are computed and the mean and standard deviation of the scores are printed.

+8. Visualizing the results: The training set and test set results are visualized using matplotlib.
+The decision boundary of the SVM model is plotted along with the data points, allowing for visual inspection of the model's performance.

+### Usage

+To run the notebook, you will need Jupyter Notebook installed.
+You can open the notebook in Jupyter and execute the code cells sequentially.

+Make sure to have the Social_Network_Ads.csv file in the same directory as the notebook or provide the correct path to the dataset file in the code.